Postcards From The Future

 The Harrogate District has an above average spend on electrical items but these are now very energy efficient and most operate with ‘flexible demands’ (such as freezers and heat pumps) so they use electricity at times when prices are low on the local grid.

 The town centres are vibrant pedestrian areas, with large numbers of shoppers and a wide variety of successful retail businesses.
-Parked cars are a thing of the past in most central streets, with the park-and-ride facilities around Harrogate, Knaresborough and Ripon offering effective options for drivers.
+Parked cars are a thing of the past in most central streets, with park-and-ride offering effective options for drivers.

 The blanket 20mph speed limit in towns helps motorists, pedestrians and cyclists to co-exist in harmony.

-Through traffic is restricted in residential streets, allowing community spirit to thrive and helping to lower traffic accidents, as well as crime rates.
-Bus routes avoid any traffic congestion there is and provide direct access to town centres and most urban locations.
-In rural areas where there is no convenient bus route village car clubs and shared taxi schemes are popular.
+Through traffic is restricted in residential streets, allowing community spirit to thrive, improving road safety and reducing crime.
+Bus routes avoid traffic congestion, providing direct access to town centres and most urban locations.
+In rural areas where there is no convenient bus route village, car share schemes, such as Co Wheels and car clubs are popular.

 Commuter journeys are limited to those who have no work-from-home option.
 The majority of vehicles are electric, with remaining fossil fuel cars subject to the clean air tax.